ahammadmejbah/Data-Science-Interview-Questions-For-Data-Mining/README.md

 Generally, most people don’t differentiate data mining from knowledge discovery.
 While others view data mining as an essential step in the process of knowledge discovery.

 ### Q.19.
 Explain steps involved in data mining knowledge process?
-#### 1. Data Cleaning −
-Basically, in this step, the noise and inconsistent data are removed.
+Step 01.
+Data Cleaning − Basically, in this step, the noise and inconsistent data are removed.
-#### 2. Data Integration −
-Moreover, in this step, multiple data sources are combined.
+Step 02.
+Data Integration − Moreover, in this step, multiple data sources are combined.
-#### 3.Data Selection −
-Furthermore, in this step, data relevant to the analysis task are retrieved from the database.
+Step 03.Data Selection − Furthermore, in this step, data relevant to the analysis task are retrieved from the database.
-#### 4. Data Transformation −
-Basically, in this step, data is transformed into forms appropriate for mining.
+Step 04.
+Data Transformation − Basically, in this step, data is transformed into forms appropriate for mining.
 Also, by performing summary or aggregation operations.
-#### 5. Data Mining −
-In this, intelligent methods are applied in order to extract data patterns.
+Step 05.
+Data Mining − In this, intelligent methods are applied in order to extract data patterns.
-#### 6. Pattern Evaluation −
-While, in this step, data patterns are evaluated.
+Step 06.
+Pattern Evaluation − While, in this step, data patterns are evaluated.
-#### 7. Knowledge Presentation −
-Generally, in this step, knowledge is represented
+Step 07.
+Knowledge Presentation − Generally, in this step, knowledge is represented

 ### Q.20.
 What are issues in data mining?